Where To Watch The Six Nations 2025 In London

 Room for a little one?
 There's actually space for 1,400 to watch each match at Big Penny Social.

-Humungous bar/entertainment space Big Penny Social is hoping rugby fans will flood through its doors over Feb/March.
-There's definitely space for them — what with its 1,400 capacity.
+Humungous bar/entertainment space Big Penny Social is hoping rugby fans will flood through its doors for the Six Nations.
+There's definitely space — what with its 1,400 capacity.
 Don't worry about squinting to see the action; that'll be shown on two mahoosive HD screens.
 Over 20 beers are available on tap, and there's food too.
 Entry's free, but it's very much worth booking a table.

 Big Penny Social, Walthamstow